rajrao/mypublicnotes/PowerBi/DisplayingImagesFromSharepoint.md

 After you have uploaded the images to sharepoint, you just need the URL of the images to add them into your report.
 The URL is of the format: https://yourcompany.sharepoint.com/sites/YourSharePointSiteName/YourImageFolderName/YourSubFolderName/FileName.png

+You will need to get the values for yourcompany, YourSharePointSiteName, YourImageFolderName, YourSubFolderName (optional) for use later on.
+You can pick it by looking at the URL in your address bar.

 You have 2 options for the image URLs, you can hard code them into your report, or you can use the following transformation in PowerQueryEditor:

 1. Go into PowerQueryEditor (Transform Data)